Nail your next career move by asking yourself this one question

 The challenge when it comes to architecting your ideal career is two-fold:

-- Great careers aren’t designed, they unfold: it’s hard to simply architect the career of your dreams early on.
-Rather, like a drunken college student, we often stumble through them.
-Moving from one role to the next, making the best choices we can along the way.
-Keeping your eyes open, working hard, and leaping to opportunities that excite you is a truer North star than a preordained master plan that leaves no room for improvisation.
+1. Great careers aren’t designed, they unfold: it’s hard to architect the career of your dreams from day one.
+Like drunken college students, we often stumble through our careers, moving from one role to the next, making the best choices we can along the way.
+Keeping your eyes open, working hard, and leaping to opportunities that excite us is always a better strategy than a preordained master plan that leaves no room for improvisation.

-In other words, what job would be on your cheat list?
+In other words, what opportunity would make you cheat on your current job?

 As you ask yourself that question, here are a few things to keep in mind: